rongkangw/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**

-**MSS**
+**UC02: Adding a Member**

+**Actor: User**

+**Preconditions:**
+*App is open*

+**Guarantees:**
+*Addition of new member will not affect other members in existing list of members* **MSS**

-1. User requests to list persons
+1. User requests to add member via command line
-2. AddressBook shows a list of persons
+2. System displays success message
-3. User requests to delete a specific person in the list
+3. System displays the new member in the member list
-4. AddressBook deletes the person

         Use case ends.

 **Extensions**

-* 2a.
-The list is empty.
+* 1a.
+Missing required parameters in member description (e.g. name, phone).
+    * 1a1.
+System informs user of missing field(s)

             Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-AddressBook shows an error message.
+* 1b.
+Member with the same name, address, and phone number as an existing member entry is entered in.

+    * 1b1.
+System informs user of duplicate.

-      Use case resumes at step 2.
+            Use case ends.

 *{More to be added}*